pex-gl/pex/README.md

 5. Open main.js with PlaskLauncher.
 6. You should see a window with grey background

-# How to use Pex in the browser from scratch?
+# How to use Pex in WebGL capable browser?
 1. Follow steps 1-4 from "How to use in Plask from scratch?"
 2. In the same folder copy require.js from pex-master/build/require.js
 3. Create index.html in the same folder with the following code: